SCUR0/PowerShell-Scripts/README.md

 Audit RDP and SMB logins.
 Login auditing will need to be enabled in local policy.

+### Run-RemoteWindowsUpdates.ps1

+Automate windows updates and restarts on remote hosts.
+Installs and uses PSWindowsUpdate module.
+Script uses Register-ScheduledTask instead of Invoke-WUInstall because of issues/bugs on non domain computers.

 ### Toggle-Service.ps1

 A simple script for toggleing a service (start/stop).
 Remote ComputerName supported.